Molo24/Pewlett-Hackard-Analysis/README.md

 ;
 ```

-Each of these table results will be exported as .CSV and handed to the HR Manager.
+Each of these tables will be exported as .CSV and handed to the HR Manager.

 ### Employees Eligible for the Mentorship Program
 Find the employees who would be candiates to participate in PH's mentorship program.
 These employees would be born in the year 1965.